sagemathinc/cocalc/notes/aug2013-push.md

 x - download -- times out too quickly x - attempt to log currently visible page(s):
      can do it using jquery selector a = $(), then a.offset().top   and a.height() and $(window).height().
 x - test text overlay.

+## Implementation

+  - page html template: with spot for plain text, page number, sha1sum,
+  - coffeescript data structure for the collection of known pages
+  - class that wraps "a remote latex/pdf doc" and has methods:
+       - pdflatex: updates number of pages, latex log, text of all pages (async, as it comes back)
+       - run custom command on file (e.g., bibtex)
+       - update given *range* of pages:
+            - generates png's remotely (with given resolution params)
+            - sets rm -rf time bomb
+            - computes and fills in sha1
+       - get url of preview of a given page
+       - get text of a given page
+       - get error log (in parsed form by page number)

+DEBUG time:

+  doc = new (require('editor').LatexDocument)({project_id:'e3d1ea55-b76f-484f-91b2-0062498ffc07', filename_tex:'rh/rh/rh.tex'})

+## Design: pdf *synchronization* not "download and view"

-  - when rendering png viewer, endow each page with a page number and md5
+  - when rendering png viewer, endow each page with a page number and sha1sum
   - write function "visible page numbers"; if nothing displayed yet, number=1.
   - update will:
       - (1s)   pdflatex
            - (1.2s) pdftotext  (in parallel; then fill in to pages when it comes back).
       - (0.8s) use gs to generate the png's for the visible pages (3 pages): e.g.,  time gs -dBATCH -dNOPAUSE -sDEVICE=png256 -sOutputFile=png/%d.png -dFirstPage=51 -dLastPage=53  -r300 rh.pdf
+           (self destruct: always launch a 30min time-delayed "rm -rf" on tmp dir?)
       - (0.004s) compute their md5sums
       - (.3s) grab the *ones* that changed and display them.   (time depends on network and db here -- est .1s/each)

+           Try the above before doing the following -- if it is fast enough, maybe we just do it on scroll?!

       - (~9s) generate all png -- in parallel (divide into at least 2 ranges -- interval around current and everything else (?))
       - compute their md5sums
       - download only the ones that changed